 Rantzen and producer John Lloyd headed off to That’s Life once Braden’s Week came to a controversial end in 1972.

-The BBC were unhappy that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
+The BBC were furious that Braden had decided to advertise Stork margarine on ITV and dismissed him, claiming it was not viable for the host of a consumer programme to be seen endorsing goods commercially.
 He told friends that the money was just too good to turn down.